borisreitman/webutil/README.md

 You can produce this value from a random set of 32 bytes, by first encoding it using Base64-URL encoding.
 You can use `Data_Util.base64url_encode_byte_array` utility function to do it.

+##### get_symmetric_key_from_password( password_string, iterations = 100000, salt = 0, disable_extracting = false)

+Takes a string of any kind and returns a CryptoKey object.
+Passes it through PDKDF2 algorithm with default options that can be changed.
+The salt must be passed as a Uint8Array.
+Returns a Promise.

 ##### get_symmetric_key_from_byte_array(byte_array, disable_extracting = false)

 Pass a 32-bytes byte array and get an AES-GCM encryption key.
 For example,